Instructions for use! This

 After our fill of city life we decided it was time to venture out into the

 wilderness.
-We caught a bus to the trailhead in Besishar, halfway riding on
+We caught a bus to the trailhead in Besishar, halfway riding

-, waving left and right to all the children we passed.
-We
+the roof of the bus, waving left and right to all the children we passed.

 had no idea what lay ahead of us, but if the landscape that surrounded us as